 King's Cross R7

 Part of the regeneration scheme for King’s Cross, the R7 Building is designed to provide flexible office space with a cinema complex, retail and restaurants at ground and mezzanine levels; this is all accessed via a 7 m-high entrance lobby.

 It was intended for as many sub-tenancies as possible to have access to a terrace, whether in the form of smaller inset terraces or larger terraces where the building mass sets back.
-Any drainage and insulation requirements for external spaces required careful coordination with the internal structure.
+Drainage and insulation requirements for external spaces required careful coordination with the internal structure.
 For the shared roof terrace on level 9, the slab thickness was increased and there are higher quantities of post-tensioning strands.

 A piled foundation system was decided, assisting with the variable foundation level, which also reduced the potential to induce movements in the nearby Network Rail tunnel.